Berry Law: Criminal Defense and Personal Injury Lawyers Welcomes Attorney Andrew Strotman to the Firm

 Today, Strotman focuses heavily on white-collar criminal cases and parallel civil or administrative proceedings.
 His clients are typically businesses, their owners or officers, government officials, or medical or legal professionals.
 He also continues to represent service members and veterans in a variety of encounters with the government.

-“For more than 25 years, I handled cases alongside and occasionally against John Stevens Berry Sr. and the Berry Law Firm,” Strotman says.
+“For more than 25 years, I handled cases alongside and occasionally against John Stevens Berry Sr. and the Berry Law: Criminal Defense and Personal Injury Lawyers,” Strotman says.
 “I always admired their skill, tenacity, integrity, and above all, their devotion to our service members and veterans.
-I am excited to be a part of the Berry Law Firm tradition and to continue to serve those who serve.”
+I am excited to be a part of the Berry Law: Criminal Defense and Personal Injury Lawyers tradition and to continue to serve those who serve.”

-The addition of Andrew Strotman is a testament to the Berry Law Firm’s rapid growth in recent years and its commitment to serving veterans.
+The addition of Andrew Strotman is a testament to the Berry Law: Criminal Defense and Personal Injury Lawyers’s rapid growth in recent years and its commitment to serving veterans.
 A steady history of successful cases throughout Nebraska has expanded the firm’s criminal practice, and their nationwide reputation for handling veterans’ disability claims has led the firm to open another office in Kansas City, as well as placing veterans’ lawyers in Phoenix, Arizona and Sydney, Australia.
 Altogether, the firm has thousands of clients both nationally and internationally.

-Berry Law Firm’s commitment to serving military veterans is further reflected in the fact that it has also opened an office in Seward, where the firm strongly supports the National Guard Museum.
+Berry Law: Criminal Defense and Personal Injury Lawyers’s commitment to serving military veterans is further reflected in the fact that it has also opened an office in Seward, where the firm strongly supports the National Guard Museum.
 A quarterly newsletter – The Service Connection – is published and distributed to its veteran client base, keeping veterans around the world up-to-date on important legal changes and cases.

 Founding attorney John Stevens Berry Sr.: “I remember when we used our criminal and civil trial practice to allow us to represent veterans pro bono before the law changed and we could charge for our services on behalf of veterans.
 Our firm has veterans from the Army, Navy, Air Force, and Marines, as does the Berry family.”